Circle Time Activities that Encourage Students to Join

 Let the children move around during this activity.
 It let's them burn some of their energy.

-Pick a book that the children can participate with.
+Beforehand pick a book that the children can participate with.
 Dr. Seuss books are great for this.
 Make sure that each page has a key line that repeats throughout the book.
 Keep in mind it's not about getting to the end of the book, it's about participating during circle time.

 Dr. Seuss Books Work Wonders

-After a week of doing this, take a page that list several items, like box and fox, and use the hand sign for 3 words while saying them.
+After a week of doing this, take a page that lists several items, like box and fox, and use the hand sign for 3 words while saying them.
 Don't teach just use them.
 They will start using them.

 Now the final thing to use with this method is your voice.
 Use two funny voices while reading.
 Even if you mess it up, the kids will be in tune with the story.
 Laugh when you mess up and start again.
 This is fun and the children will help you.

 Then one day dress up and do the story.
 Help the children to dress up.

 You can do this with almost any book.
 The collection above is a wonderful group of books to have and use.
 I have used all of them with great success.